-Do I have to learn music theory to play guitar?
+Do I have to learn music theory?

 Do I have to learn musical theory to play guitar?